 In accordance with Sec.
 162 para.
 1 sentence 1 AktG, the remuneration report must report the remuneration granted and owed to each individual member of the Management Board in the past financial year.
-"Granted" in this sense means all remuneration components actually received in/for the reporting period.
+"Granted" in this sense means all remuneration components actually received in/for the reporting period, i.e. the underlying activity has already been performed and all the performance criteria are met.
 The timing of the actual payment is not necessarily relevant in this context.
 "Owed" means all legally established liabilities relating to remuneration components that are due but have not yet been fulfilled.